jibijen/quizzy/README.md

 # Java Quiz Application

-A simple quiz application built in Java to practice creating graphical user interfaces using Swing and AWT.
+A simple quiz application built in Java using graphical user interfaces using Swing and AWT.

 ## Features